 But once I had all my channels installed, I hit a roadblock.
 How exactly do you rearrange all those channel tiles?
 Personally, I like having Netflix up top, along with such oft-used services as Disney+ and Amazon Prime Video, but they were all jumbled in the middle of the channel grid.

 Meanwhile, there were some channels I wanted to nix, such as People TV and Roku’s Getting Started channel.

-If you’re new to Roku, it’s easy to get stuck if you’re looking to move or delete channels on the Home screen, given that there’s no obvious way to start rearranging your tiles.
+If you’re new to Roku, it’s easy to get stuck trying to move or delete channels on the Home screen, given that there’s no obvious way to rearrange your tiles.

 More experienced Roku users, however, will know the trick: the ever-useful “*” button, a.k.a.
 Options, which reveals contextual and related options when pressed.
-Once you’re familiar with the Options button, rearranging the channels on the Home screen is easy.
+Once you’re familiar with the Options button, rearranging the channels on the Home screen is a snap.

-How to move a channel on the Roku home screen
+How to move and remove channels from the Roku home screen

 Go to the Home tab on the main Roku screen, press the “>” button on the remote, then navigate to the channel tile that you’d like to move.

 Select ‘Move channel’ from the Options menu

 Next, press the “*” button on the remote.
 When you do, a menu will pop up with a variety of options, allowing you to rate the channel, check for updates, submit feedback, and so on.

 The option you’re looking for is Move channel; go ahead and click it.